kenosu/single-dGPU-passthrough/README.md

   ```text
   FATAL: Module nvidia* is in use
   ```
-- **Script would stop and freeze the system when detaching the GPU** at:
+- **Getting stuck at a black screen.
+Script would stop and freeze the system when detaching the GPU** at:
   ```
   virsh nodedev-detach $VIRSH_GPU_VIDEO
   ```